ftHannan/ftHannan/README.md

 - 👋 Hi, I’m Abdul Hannan.
-- I'm a Web Developer having such skills like: HTML, CSS, JQUERY, BOOTSTRAP, JAVASCRIPT, MYSQL, PHP , CANVA.
+- A Web Developer from karachi, Pakistan.
+- I'm Proficient in HTML, CSS, jQuery, Bootstrap, JavaScript, MySQL, and PHP.
 - 👀 I’m interested in Software Engineering.
 - 🌱 I’m currently learning new tech languages such as: NODEJS, REACTJS & C++ .
 <!---